-Want to preserve the taste of summer—and skip the freezer burn?
-We Be Jammin’ is a beginner jam making workshop that will teach you how to make homemade jam using fresh, local raspberries and tart garden rhubarb.
+Want to preserve the taste of summer, and skip the freezer burn?
+We Be Jammin’ is a beginner jam making workshop that will teach you how to make homemade jam using fresh, local seasonal fruit.

 In this hands-on canning class, you’ll gain confidence in safe home canning practices and leave with a pint of shelf-stable fruit preserves that you made yourself.

-Don’t let garden rhubarb go limp or fresh raspberries grow fuzzy — this is your moment to preserve the best of summer before it spoils.
+Don’t let freshly picked plums go to waste — this is your moment to preserve the best of summer before it spoils.

 What You’ll Learn